seunayolu/car-rentals-maven-jenkins-tomcat-project/README.md

 NB: When you check-in the code into your Dev branch, three of the modules are visible namely: Home, Fleet, and Offers.
 Edit the index.html to enable other modules, push the changes to Dev and Deploy to Tomcat using Jenkins.

+## Setup Tomcat, Maven Server, & Jenkins

+1. Setup Three Tomcat Server: Dev, Test, and Prod

+2. Setup your Maven Server and Connect it to Jenkins

+3. Setup Your Jenkins Server to Build and Deploy artifact to Tomcat Server